Phorusrhacidae: Classification

 The etymology of the name Phorusrhacidae is based on the type genus Phorusrhacos.
 When first described by Florentino Ameghino in 1887, the etymology of Phorusrhacos was not given.
 Current thinking is that the name is derived from a combination of the Greek words "phoros", which means bearer or bearing, and "rhakos", which translates to wrinkles, scars or rents.
 Researchers have compared Phorusrhacidae with the living families of Cariamidae and Sagittariidae, but their differences in body mass are too drastic and, thus, one cannot overly depend on these living families for answers.

+During the early Cenozoic, after the extinction of the non-bird dinosaurs, mammals underwent an evolutionary diversification, and some bird groups around the world developed a tendency towards gigantism; this included the Gastornithidae, the Dromornithidae, the Palaeognathae, and the Phorusrhacidae.
+Phorusrhacids are an extinct group within Cariamiformes, the only living members of which are the two species of seriemas in the family Cariamidae.
+While they are the most taxon-rich group within Cariamiformes, the interrelationships between phorusrhacids are unclear due to the incompleteness of their remains.
+A lineage of related predatory birds, the bathornithids, occupied North America prior to the arrival of phorusrhacids, living from the Eocene to Miocene and filled a similar niche to phorusrhacids.
+Only one genus belongs in the family, Bathornis, according to a 2016 analysis by paleontologist Gerald Mayr, who noted that Bathornis was more lightly built, with longer limbs proportionally and skulls more akin to those of Cariama.

+Phylogenetic analysis of Cariamiformes and their relatives according to Mayr (2016) in his redescription of Bathornis: A 2024 study finds Bathornis as closer to seriemas than phorusrhacids were.

-Following the revision by Alvarenga and Höfling (2003), there are now 5 subfamilies, containing 14 genera and 18 species: These species were the product of adaptive radiation.
+Following the revision by Alvarenga and Höfling (2003), there are now 5 subfamilies, containing 13 genera and 22 species: These species were the product of adaptive radiation.
+The following classification is based on LaBarge, Garderner & Organ (2024), and taxa identified as incertae sedis were all excluded from phylogenetic analysis in their study (except for Brontornis):